jpabico/phase_0_unit_1/week_1/8_wireframing/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->

+* I think a lot of what I learned from this exercise was with regards to changing my thought process when visiting a site.
+Thinking how they worked to design a site for a great user experience but also thinking about how specific content should be displayed.
+* I did really enjoy this and it made me appreciate how important UX really is.
+I know have a completely different view after changing my perspective.
+* I wiki'd about to find out a bit more about user experience.
+* Drawing out the actual wireframe was really fun as it allowed me to get creative with my view of the site creator's hopes.